Corporate Social Responsibility

 At a cost of $236 billion a year, Alzheimer’s disease is already the most expensive disease in the United States.
 The disease saw a 15.7 percent bump over 2014 numbers–the largest increase of all major causes of death.
 It accounted for at least 108,227 deaths in the U.S. alone in 2015.
 A similar pattern is emerging around the globe–some regions much more than others.

-In the U.S., nearly one in every five Medicare dollars is spent on people with Alzheimer’s or another dementia.
-And these costs will only continue to increase as baby boomers age, soaring to more than $1 trillion in 2050.
+In the U.S., nearly one in every five Medicare dollars is spent on people with Alzheimer’s disease.
+These costs will continue to increase.

 We’re leading a campaign to help curb the global Alzheimer’s disease epidemic, while advocating for reforms that can save thousands of lives.
 For more information, please visit our site about the global epidemic.
 Or write to Gary Chandler at email@example.com